-Each child in the provision will also have the opportunity to access mainstream learning.
-This is supported by a resourced provision member of staff.
-We believe that inclusion in mainstream is vital and that the support given by the adult allows each child to have the confidence to join in and learn with their peers, providing excellent opportunities to access other areas of the curriculum.
+We take part in whole school activities and, when appropriate, children in the provision will also have the opportunity to access mainstream learning.
+This is supported by a member of staff from RP.
+We believe that inclusion in mainstream is vital and the support of a familiar adult allows each child to have the confidence to join in and learn with their peers thus providing excellent opportunities to experience other areas of the curriculum.

 Here is what one of our recent visitors has said about RP: